-Students planning to pursue teacher education should follow the program guidelines within the education section of this Catalog and contact an advisor in the education department for assistance.
+Students planning to pursue teacher education should follow the program guidelines within the education (http://catalog.mtmercy.edu/curriculum/education) section of this Catalog and contact an advisor in the education department for assistance.

 Minimum cumulative grade point average of 2.00 in courses required for the major.
 MA 364 Modern Algebra, MA 374 Analysis I and MA 380 History Of Mathematics must be passed with a grade of C- or better to be counted toward the major.